Kay Adams Corleone: The Godfather (1972)

 Apollonia is killed in a car bombing meant for Michael.
 After recovering from his injuries, Michael returns to the United States.
 More than a year following his return, Michael seeks out Kay, wanting to reconcile with her, although she is upset that he now works for his father.
 They marry after he promises her that the Corleone family will be completely legitimate within five years.
 In the film, Kay and Michael have two children, Anthony and Mary (in the novel, they have two boys).
 They are born within two years of each other, leading Michael to joke that Kay is "more Italian than Yankee".
 Kay retorts that Michael is "more Yankee than Italian", because he always takes his work home with him.

-Michael becomes head of the Corleone family.
-Kay later joins Michael at Vito Corleone's funeral, and at the baptism of Connie's baby.
-Shortly after, Carlo Rizzi, who had betrayed the family, is murdered on Michael's orders, and Connie later confronts Michael about his involvement in Carlo's death while Kay is in the room.
+Michael becomes operating head of the Corleone family, replacing Sonny as Vito's heir apparent.
+He succeeds his father as Don upon his death in 1955.
+Kay joins Michael at Vito's funeral, and at the baptism of Connie's second baby.
+Shortly after, Carlo Rizzi, who set up Sonny to be killed by a rival family, is murdered on Michael's orders as part of a mass slaughter of the other New York Dons to avenge Sonny's murder.
+Connie later confronts Michael about his involvement in Carlo's death while Kay is in the room.
 Kay asks Michael if he ordered Carlo's death and is relieved when he denies responsibility.
-As she leaves, she sees capos enter the office and pay reverence to Michael as "Don Corleone".
+As she leaves, she sees Michael's capos enter the office with Clemenza paying reverence to her husband as "Don Corleone" (in the novel, as "Don Michael").
+Kay realizes that Connie was telling the truth, and that Michael has become his father's successor in every way.